jeffthemaximum/ruby/full-stack/file_attachments/file_attachment_current_limitations and FAQ.md

 - 14 - What happens if user uplaods attachments on updates#new then leaves page? should u delete them? should u query for attachments before loading new?
 - 15 - handle generic file attachments (not img or pdf)
 - 16 - user can drag/drop file attachment onto text field for upload. doesn't go inline, but does upload
+- 17 - add styles to file attachments in templates

 # FAQ's